dbt-labs/corp/dwh_design_conventions.md

 significant, structured way.
 These intermediate models should _not_ be exposed;
 they can be ephemeral or, as materializing becomes necessary for performance reasons, built as tables in a cordoned-off intermediate schema.
-(It should be named something that says "I'm incomplete and not to be trusted", like `intermediate`.)
+(It should be named something that says "I'm incomplete and not to be trusted", such as `intermediate`.)

 Where the work of staging models is limited to cleaning and preparing, fact tables are the product of substantive data transformation: choosing (and reducing)